SSD Controller Technical Reference

 The Samsung Pablo is Samsung's first DRAM-less NVMe controller, a 4-channel ARM-based design relying on Host Memory Buffer (HMB).
 PC-3000 lacks firmware microcode loaders for Pablo; recovery depends on board-level microsoldering, IC reballing, or thermal cycling to restore controller functionality while preserving the AES-256 encryption key bound to the Pablo silicon.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Samsung Pablo Specifications